 The profit is classed as savings income for the income tax calculation, and so the savings income tax rates apply, including the starting rate for savings and the savings nil rate band.
 See the Taxation of savings income guidance note for details.

-The current rules on deeply discounted securities (DDS) apply for transactions after 5 April 2005 and are explained in this guidance note.
-The provisions that applied for transactions before that time were substantially the same, however the securities were previously known as relevant discounted securities.
+The current rules on DDS apply for transactions after 5 April 2005 and are explained in this guidance note.
+The provisions that applied for transactions before that time were substantially the same; however, the securities were previously known as relevant discounted securities.
 See SAIM3010.

 If the taxpayer holds DDS, it is likely that he does so within his investment portfolio run by a stockbroker.
 If this is the case, the broker should clearly identify the DDS within the portfolio and provide details of any profit made on these securities in the year-end tax pack.

 A UK or overseas security is deeply discounted if, at the time it is issued, the amount payable on redemption (or maturity) exceeds or may exceed the amount paid for the security (also known as the issue price) by more than:

 If the securities have an original issue maturity of less than one year, the 0.5% per annum figure is reduced on a pro rata basis.

 The following cannot be DDS, no matter the discount:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.